JonathanGobin/YelpCamp/README.md

 # YelpCamp

-This is my final project from my full-stack web developer bootcamp!
-Site is ment to imitate Yelp but for campgrounds.
-After this project I am moving on to learn ReactJs
+This is my final project from my full-stack web developer boot camp!
+The site is meant to imitate Yelp but for campgrounds.
+After this project, I am moving on to learn ReactJs

 ## Tech stack